Elgg/Elgg/docs/guides/plugins.rst

 Plugins
 #######

-Plugins must provide a start.php and manifest.xml file in the plugin root in order to be recognized by Elgg.
+Plugins must provide a manifest.xml file in the plugin root in order to be recognized by Elgg.

 start.php
 =========

 The start.php file bootstraps plugin by registering event listeners and plugin hooks.

 elgg-plugin.php
 ===============